 - The hearing will be conducted in private unless the accused requests an open hearing.
 If any objection is raised to conducting an open hearing in any particular case, the Hearing Committee of the University Judicial Board will decide the issue by majority vote.
 If the decision is made not to hold an open hearing, the accused shall be informed in writing of the reasons for the decision.

-- The university and the accused may be represented by an adviser of his/her choice.
+- The university and the accused may be represented by an adviser of their choice.

 - The board shall promulgate its own rules of procedure consistent with academic due process and all provisions of this document.